 Many of our guests are interested in the cost of living in Riga and the standards of living in Latvia.
 This is completely normal and natural to compare living standards when travelling around the World and so in this article we will try to answer one of the most asked questions our guides have to respond to, ' What is the cost of living in Riga? ' we know from past experience that some of you who come to Riga and join our tours, may actually end up living here.
 Therefore we will give you some basic information that may help any of you curious to know a little more about life in Riga.

-Rental prices in Riga - How much does it cost to rent in Riga?
+Rental prices in Riga - How much does is the cost of living in Riga?

 In our first article on the cost of living in Riga we will be focusing on Rental Prices in the city.
 Probably your biggest expense when living in a city is renting an apartment / house.
 And in Riga there is a huge range of living conditions and prices that go along with various needs of different newcomers.
 Bare in mind that Latvia has one of the highest ratios of apartment living spaces per inhabitant and therefore it is highly likely you will end up living in a shared building.